-Th.M. courses requirements 20 hours
+Th.M. course requirements 20 hours

 Major (including 0098) 12 hrs.

-Seminars 8 hrs.
+Seminars

-Seminars in major count in both categories

-without reducing totals required.

 Th.M.
-Thesis 8 hours
+Thesis ,

 Total for Th.M.
-Degree 28 hours
+Degree 28 hours 5

-Research and writing are essential elements of the Master of Theology degree.

 The purpose of the Doctor of Ministry program is to equip the student for the practice of ministry at a high level of professional competence.
-The program provides opportunities for advanced study in interdisciplinary courses, seminars, and clinical settings.
+The program provides opportunities for advanced study in interdisciplinary intensive courses, seminars, and field settings.
 It combines academic study and experiential learning under faculty and field supervision to integrate theology and practice.